 On August 8, 2015, Kathryn Lindquist became the first person in history to trace the route the 101st Airborne Division and US troops took during World War II.
 Run For Currahee took her 850 miles from Normandy, France to the Eagle’s Nest in Berchtesgaden, Germany.

 She followed up her adventure by returning to France for a record-setting D-Day 100 Mile Honor Run from June 5 – 6, 2016, running solo from Pegasus Ridge to Utah Beach, in less than 24 hours.

-She is an accomplished mountain and adventure runner based in Cary, North Carolina, USA, currently training for ultra distance endurance events in the southeastern United States.
+She is an accomplished mountain and adventure runner based on the Western Slope of Colorado, currently training for the Leadville 100 and ultra distance events in the state.

-Lindquist plans to use her success through Run For Currahee and other events to inspire others, especially women, to be active in the outdoors, and honor our veterans.
+Lindquist plans to use her success through Run For Currahee and other events to inspire others to be active in the outdoors and honor our veterans in everyday life.

-Active in the World War II veterans community, Lindquist enjoys guest speaking at various community events.
-Last October, she was the keynote speaker at the Currahee Military Weekend in Toccoa, Ga, where she spoke about her experiences during Run For Currahee.
+Active in the military community, Lindquist enjoys guest speaking at various community events.
+In October 2015, she was the keynote speaker at the Currahee Military Weekend in Toccoa, Ga, where she spoke about her experiences during Run For Currahee.
 She has also been recognized by various government organizations including the 101st Airborne Division for her efforts to preserve the stories of our WWII veterans.

 If interested in contacting Lindquist with inquiries for potential sponsorships or speaking arrangements, she can be reached through this website.